Home 70s Culture & Lifestyles 70s Music Contact

 We offer for your approval..."

 rod serlingFrom a distance we heard the soft echo of heels clicking along a private showroom floor.
-The gentle cadence of our host emerging from the shadow of a blackened canvas is enough to hook a viewer immediately.
-This place, this darkened gallery, is lit solely by soft floods that bathe the room in a meager, yet sufficient enough light to view certain canvases.
+The gentle cadence of our host emerging from the shadow of a blackened canvas was enough to hook a viewer immediately.
+This place, this darkened gallery, was lit solely by soft floods that bathed the room in a meager, yet sufficient enough light to view certain works of art.
 In this ambiance, he welcomes us to a special showing in a gallery off the beaten path.

 death on a barge Tastefully and subtly photographed in Rembrandt light, Rod Serling once again graced prime time television screens with the sardonic smile and coiffed dialogue that has leveled him to the status of American icon.
 "Night Gallery" was an ingenious concept even if it lacked the true finishing touches to make it a perfect series.
 Everyone has their favorite style.
 Myself, I would have preferred them to leave the comedies out altogether.
-Let's face it, comedy has no place in the dark.
+Let's face it, comedy has no place in horror and mystery anthology.

 Since The Outer Limits, there was probably no other TV program as important to me as Rod Serling's Night Gallery.
-It was an anthology horror program introduced from inside the vault of a private "gallery".
+It was a special gathering from the vault of a private "gallery" where select patrons such as ourselves, were invited in for a showing.
 I lived for this program and remember some of the most memorable characters and plots of all time.
 Though later, I recognized the plots as some that I'd seen on Twilight Zone episodes, only rearranged a bit.
 In an era of mood, color, black lights and psychedelia, "Night Gallery" seemed right at home.

 Further down the road, around 1974, the show went into syndication and came on at 7:30 every evening on channel 12.
 I think I enjoyed it even more then.
-It was shown in half-hour blocks.
-I worked in a sheet metal shop at the time, and recall how great it was to come home and smoke a joint while sitting in the dark watching one of the guys who ruled the 60's.
+It was shown in half-hour installments.
+I worked in a sheet metal shop at the time, and recall how great it was to come home and eat dinner in the dark in front of the TV watching those terrific episodes.

 Anatomy of an Anthology

 the caterpillarThere is a certain recipe for concocting an anthology program of this caliber.
 However, very few have been as successful as Rod Serling.
 Wherever Rod walks, style follows.
-As with the Twilight Zone, Rod gives us a dramatic opening daubed with dark sarcasm on society and future forecasts thereof.
+Similar to the Twilight Zone, Rod gave us a melodramatic opening daubed with dark sarcasm on society, and his future forecasts thereof.

-the painted mirror He smiles and appears to us a pleasant and charming gentleman who's mocking the very presentation he introduces.
-He does this simply by sizing up character, plot, and blending them together with the weakness of humankind.
-The openings were tainted, yet teasing, and we couldn't wait to get to the show.
-His dialogues were razor sharp, and to this day, I have never seen or heard anything as perfect .
-As Rod himself could have written "a tale with a twist of lemon and a pinch of arsenic."
+the painted mirror He smiles and appears to us a pleasant and charming gentleman who's mocking, and often daring us to witness the very presentation he introduces.
+He crafted the episodes simply by sizing up character, plot, and blending them together with the weakness of humankind.
+The openings were tainted, yet teasing, and I couldn't wait to get to the show!
+His dialogues were razor sharp, and to this day, I have never seen or heard anything as perfect.
+Typically Rod Serling, he added each intro as a tale told with a twist of lemon and a pinch of arsenic.

 night gallery paintingThe color of it all, the set designs, the paintings, even the flavor of the scripts were just wonderful.
-My only complaint was that his opening monologues-though supreme, were often repeated on many occasions for several episodes.
+My only complaint was that his opening monologues, though supreme, were often repeated on many occasions for several episodes.
 It would have been nice to have a unique introduction to each episode, but overall, that's a minor complaint.
-Anthology programs like Alfred Hitchcock Presents, Thriller (with Boris Karloff), and One Step Beyond were likewise stylish and had their own opening techniques.
-Though Alfred Hitchcock did have his opening and closing skits, they were always comedy, which to some was entertaining, but for me, it stole from the show we were about to see.pickman's model
+Mystery and horror programs like Alfred Hitchcock Presents, Thriller (with Boris Karloff), and One Step Beyond were likewise stylish and had their own opening techniques.
+Though Alfred Hitchcock did have his opening and closing skits, they were always comedy, which to some was entertaining, but for me, it stole from the show I was about to see.pickman's model

-night gallery artWhat I enjoyed most about the show was Serling's scripts and story adaptations from famous authors.
-Night Gallery thrilled us weekly by presenting to us horrors we normally took for granted, or newer, more ingenious ways of entertaining us with horrors we hadn't yet thought of. fright night"The Doll", a tale of a hideous looking doll that seems to stare right at us with a most threatening gaze.
+night gallery artWhat I enjoyed most about the show were Serling's scripts and story adaptations from famous authors.
+Night Gallery thrilled us weekly by presenting to us horrors we normally took for granted, or newer, more ingenious ways of entertaining us in sinister ways we hadn't yet thought of. fright night"The Doll", a tale of a hideous looking doll that seems to stare right at us with a terrifying and soul-shuddering gaze.
 Better yet, how about a seemingly harmless caterpillar?
-This little devil is not a caterpillar, but an earwig that burrows deep into a man's ear.
-It left me horrified beyond compare the very first time I saw it.
+Did I say caterpillar?
+I meant to say earwig, a nasty little creature that burrows deep into a man's ear.
+The episode "The Caterpillar" left me horrified for days after my first viewing.

 Other aspects to "Night Gallery" that so attracted me then, were the paintings.
 They were wonderfully chilling, sinister, otherworldly, at times lonesome, and altogether haunting.
 The generous use of blues and grays and blacks, complimented by occasional splashes of vibrance were a testimonial to the show's strange atmosphere.

 H.P.
 Lovecraft's tale of "Pickman's Model" was another standout episode.
-Though the ghouls' makeup was cheesy, it was still fun and the episode was just loaded with flavor.
-The dish of revenge that was best served cold was served up delightfully well in "Camera Obscura" and "The Other Way Out."
+Though the ghouls' makeup was cheesy, it was still a great episode.
+The dish of revenge that was best served cold was served up with a delightful chill in "Camera Obscura" and "The Other Way Out."
 Of note, both of these episodes starred Ross Martin.

-silent snow, secret snow One of my favorites in odd fantasy categories, was "Silent Snow, Secret Snow" utilizing gorgeous winter nature photography and the magic of Orson Welles' voice.
+silent snow, secret snow One of my favorites in the odd fantasy category, was "Silent Snow, Secret Snow" utilizing gorgeous winter nature photography and the magic of Orson Welles' voice.
 This episode was a poem played out on prime time television about one boy's fantasy obsession with snow.

 Continuing with the rare, but elegiac episodes that touched the heart was "Cool Air".
 A lamenting narrative accompanied by gentle flamenco guitar told the romantic tale of a woman and the prolonged corpse who stole her heart.

 The romance of the old west was creepy and haunting in the foreboding episode "The Waiting Room" where certain baddies get to wait out their fates for eternity.
-When it came to Night Gallery Sci-Fi, the stories were so typically 70's, and presented on a budget.
+When it came to Night Gallery Sci-Fi, the stories were so typically 70's though presented on a budget.
 "The Different Ones" was a two-part ripoff: One was of an earlier Twilight Zone episode "The Eye of the Beholder".
-The second was actual footage stolen from the movie "Silent Running".night gallery episode Returning from the dead to get even was another popular NG theme.
+The second was actual footage stolen from the movie "Silent Running".night gallery episode Returning from the dead to get even was another popular Night Gallery theme.
 Exemplary episodes would be "The Ghost of Sorworth Place", "Green Fingers", and the pilot episode "The Cemetery."
-Though Night Gallery was a program that focused on the macabre and darker side of things unknown, it dabbled in previous Twilight Zone territory.
+Though Night Gallery was a program that focused on the macabre and darker side of things unknown, it dabbled in gentler, heartfelt themes.
+Such was the case in episodes like "Dark Boy", and "Death on a Barge".

-Doom and gloom also came with the predictions of a young boy who saw the beauty of life, and the end of it in And if revenge is a dish best served cold, beware of gifts from strangers:"A Feast of Blood" is a true classic.
+Doom and gloom was also on the NG menu with certain episodes.
+One standout was The Boy Who Predicted Earthquakes", about a young boy with the gift of predicting the future and saw not only the beauty of life, but the end of it.
+And if revenge is a dish best served cold, beware of gifts from strangers:"A Feast of Blood" is a true classic.

 they're tearing down tim riley's barThe theme of going home again was portrayed extremely well in the Emmy Award winning episode "They're Tearing Down Tim Riley's Bar".
 This is probably one of the finest episodes on this theme I've ever seen.